The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Implementation of Evaluation Strategies

 \section{Implementation of Evaluation Strategies}

 The implementation of the term calculus, by means of the dynamic GoI, starts with translating (enriched) terms into graphs.
 The definition of the translation uses multisets of variables, to track how many times each variable occurs in a term.
-We assume that terms are alpha-converted in a form in which all binders introduce distinct variables. \begin{nota}[Multiset] The empty multiset is denoted by $\emptyset$, and the sum of two multisets $M$ and $M'$ is denoted by $M+M'$.
-We write $x \in^k M$ if the multiplicity of $x$ in a multiset $M$ is $k$.
+We assume that terms are alpha-converted in a form in which all binders introduce distinct variables. \begin{nota}[Multiset] We write $x \in^k M$ if the multiplicity of $x$ in a multiset $M$ is $k$.
+The empty multiset is denoted by $\emptyset$.
+The sum of two multisets $M_1$ and $M_2$, denoted by $M_1 + M_2$, is defined as follows: $x \in^k {M_1 + M_2}$ if there exist $k_1$ and $k_2$ such that $x \in^{k_1} M_1$, $x \in^{k_2} M_2$ and $k = k_1 + k_2$.
 Removing \emph{all} $x$ from a multiset $M$ yields the multiset $M \backslash x$, e.g.\ ${[x,x,y] \backslash x} = [y]$.
 We abuse the notation and refer to a multiset $[x,\ldots,x]$ of a finite number of $x$'s, simply as $x$. \end{nota} \begin{defi}[Free variables] The map $\FV$ of terms to multisets of variables is inductively defined as below, where $\appGen{}{} \in \{ \appLazy{}{},\appLR{}{},\appRL{}{} \}$:

 For a multiset $M$ of variables, the map $\FV_M$ of evaluation contexts to multisets of variables is defined by:

 \end{defi}